Transient fluctuation of the prosperity of firms in a network economy

 The bounds of the $\sum$ operators with non-negative integer index variables $q$, $q'$, $q''$, and $q'''$ are given by the sets $Q_{1}(i,j)$ through $Q_{4}(i,j)$ in Table \ref{Q1234table}. $T_{r,r'}(t)$ is specified by two non-negative integers $r$ and $r'$, and given by eq.(\ref{Trr'}).

-Eq.(\ref{mu1formula}) and (\ref{mu2formula}) hold for both the chain and ring sub-graphs.
+Eq.(\ref{mu1formula}) and (\ref{mu2formula}) hold true for both the chain and ring sub-graphs.
 The effect of the reciprocal profitability of a ring appears in the bounds of summation in Table \ref{Qtable} and \ref{Q1234table}.
 The 3rd order moments, ${}^{3}\mu_{ijk}(t)$, and higher order moments are derived similarly.
 The explicit formula for $P(\mbox{\boldmath{$y$}},t)$ is obtained by a multi-variate Edgeworth series \cite{Bal88}.
 The fluctuation is defined by eq.(\ref{fluc}).
 This quantity is also used in quantifying the noise in a changing environment \cite{Hil11}, and the variability of spreading phenomena \cite{Cre06}.

-Figure \ref{pre1s} shows $F_{ii}(t)$ for ring and chain sub-graphs as a function of $t$.
+Figure \ref{pre301s} shows $F_{ii}(t)$ for ring and chain sub-graphs as a function of $t$.
 For a ring, $c'>0$ alone does not contain the diverging fluctuation. $F_{ii}$ converges if $c>0$ or $d=0$.
 Downstream vertices ($v_{0}$ etc.) suffer from larger fluctuation then upstream vertices ($v_{N-1}$ etc.) if $d>0$.
 For a ring, the fluctuation in the transient state is larger than that in the steady state when $N \geq 5$.